-At best, that notion reflects a very narrow view of economic reality in this country and is perhaps best exemplified by the contemporary conservative candidacies of those knowledgeable and those who only pretend-knowledgeablity.
+At best, that notion reflects a very narrow view of economic reality in this country and is perhaps best exemplified by the contemporary conservative candidacies of those who only pretend-knowledgeablity.

-In reality, once unleashed by their political successes beginning in the 1990’s, with great fanfare they put on the Miter of reform and picked up the Scepter of change to affect a “fiscally responsible makeover ” that in reality represents today’s most powerful contemporary economic embarrassments.
+In reality, once unleashed by their political successes beginning in the 1990’s, with great fanfare they put on the Miter of reform, picked up the Scepter of change in order imply a “fiscally responsible makeover ” that in reality represents today’s most powerful contemporary economic embarrassments.

 We saw how the “fiscally responsible” party of change actually changed many American core value freedoms into unprotected vulnerabilities subject to the whims and greed of corporate capitalism.